Die! Die! Die!: O and This Is Not an Island Anymore (2018–2022)

-2018 began with the return of Lachlan Anderson (bassist on Promises, Promises, Form, and Harmony), initially for four January shows in New Zealand including Auckland's Laneways Festival, then five in Australia in early February.
-His reinclusion in the band became permanent.
+2018 began with the return of Anderson (bass guitarist on Promises, Promises, Form and Harmony), initially for four January shows in New Zealand including Auckland's Laneways Festival, then five in Australia in early February.
+His return to the band became permanent.

-In 2019 a 4-track EP, O, was released online and in a limited run of vinyl pressings.
+In 2019, a 4-track EP, O, was released online and in a limited run of vinyl pressings.
 It was recorded in Melbourne and was the first Die!
 Die!
-Die! recording to feature Anderson since the Harmony sessions in 2011.
+Die! recording with Anderson since the Harmony sessions in 2011.

-In 2020 saw another short release, "I Seek Misery" b/w "450", and in early 2022 This Is Not an Island Anymore came out.
+In 2020, another short release, "I Seek Misery" b/w "450", and in early 2022 This Is Not an Island Anymore, came out.
 It is the band's seventh album and debuted at number 32 on the New Zealand album charts.

 Live shows

 Die!
 Die!
-Die! have toured with Franz Ferdinand, Slint, The Brian Jonestown Massacre, The Pixies and The Blood Brothers, and have played several major festivals around the world including spots at SXSW, Incubate, China Hardcore Music Festival, and Concrete and Grass.
+Die! toured with Franz Ferdinand, Slint, The Brian Jonestown Massacre, The Pixies and The Blood Brothers, and played at several major festivals around the world including spots at SXSW, Incubate, China Hardcore Music Festival and Concrete and Grass.